outline/outline-icons/README.md

 # Outline Icons

-An iconset designed for the Outline editor and wiki by [Tim Van Damme](https://twitter.com/maxvoltar).
+An iconset designed for the Outline editor and wiki by [Tim Van Damme](https://twitter.com/maxvoltar) and [Tom Moor](https://twitter.com/tommoor).

 ## Usage